MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-an-appointment-that-starts-in-the-pacific-time-zone-and-ends-in-the-eastern-time-zone.md

 - csharp
 ---

-# How to: Create an Appointment That Starts in the Pacific Time Zone and Ends in the Eastern Time Zone
+# Create an Appointment That Starts in the Pacific Time Zone and Ends in the Eastern Time Zone

 Occasionally, an appointment may span over a period of time during which the user may have traveled to a different time zone than when the appointment starts.
 This example creates an appointment that begins in the Pacific Time Zone (UTC-8) and ends in the Eastern Time Zone (UTC-5).